MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-captionclass-property.md

 ---

 # CaptionClass Property

 Controls the caption that is used in the label of a field in a database table or in the label of a control on a page.

 ## Applies to

+- Field
-- Table Fields
+- Page Label

-- Page Fields
+- Page Field

 ## Syntax